 Analysis of Consistency with Objective 5.2: The subject property is located within water and wastewater service areas.
-The subject property is already connected to the City's potable water system (the subdivision is served by individual private spetics).
-No additional demand upon the potable water system will be created as a result of this replat.
+The subject property is already connected to the City's potable water and wastewater system.
+No additional demand upon the potable water or wastewater system will be created as a result of this replat.
 A public facilities impact analysis has been provided in this report and indicates that, based upon current demand, the development will not adversely affect the Level of Service (LOS) standards for all other public facilities.